huterguier/lox/README.md

 # Accelerated logging in JAX

-Lox is a lightweight and flexible logging library designed for JAX applications.
-It provides a simple API for standard logging, debugging within jitted functions, function spooling, and seamless Weights & Biases (wandb) integration.
+Lox is a lightweight and flexible logging library for JAX that provides a simple interface for logging data during function execution.
+Logging is implemented with it's own primitive, which allows it to work seamlessly with JAX's built-in function transformations like `jit` or `vmap`.
+The basic logging functionality alone, however, does not provide any benefits over built-in callbacks.
+Lox is built around the idea of spooling, which allows you to capture logs generated during function execution and return them alongside the function's output.
+While it's obviously possible to implement this functionality yourself, Lox provides a simple and efficient way to do so without having to carry around boilerplate code in your functions.

 ## Features